What to Plant in January-Zones 1-10

 Fertilize Weekly

 Once your seedlings have sprouted one or two sets of leaves, it is time to start fertilizing.
 Use a half-strength fertilizer.
-Organic fertilizers are the best choice because they provide nutrients and micronutrients that your plants need to thrive.
+Organic fertilizers are the best choice because they provide nutrients and micronutrients your plants need to thrive.

 Make Sure You Only Have 1 Seedling per Pot

 You may notice two or more seedlings popping up.
-You only want 1 seedling per pot.
+You only want one seedling per pot.
 Then, choose the healthiest and strongest-looking seedlings to keep.
 Cut the other seedlings off in the soil and discard them.

 Planting and growing your seedlings is a fun and rewarding way to kick off the gardening season.